 You don’t have to be in a bike lane police force to get your right of way.
 All you need to do is have the confidence to assert yourself in the bike lane.
 This is your right, and no vehicles are allowed to either drive or park in the lane.
 Any that do so are actually in direct violation of the state or city road laws, and they could get written up.

 Like the man in Beijing who went viral on Weibo for standing up against a black luxury car that was trying to take a shortcut through the bike lane to avoid a traffic jam, you too can assert yourself in such a way that drivers steer clear of the bike lane.
-They need to realize that cyclists are a part of the city streets as well, and that we should have just as much right to ride safely as they do.
+They need to realize that cyclists are a part of the city streets as well and that we should have just as much right to ride safely as they do.

 However, it can be hard to stand up for yourself in this way in some countries.
-After all, it feels like an uphill battle when you are on a flimsy road bike and you are trying to stop a Hummer or some big vehicle like that from roaring past on your lane.
+After all, it feels like an uphill battle when you are on a flimsy road bike and you are trying to stop a Hummer or some big vehicle like that from roaring past your lane.
 Knowing the law in your area will help you no end though.

-While the police are notorious for ignoring the requests for plain old cyclists when it comes to dealing out justice on the streets, if you know the law you can always get them to give the wrongful driver a ticket for parking in the bike lane.
+While the police are notorious for ignoring the requests of plain old cyclists when it comes to dealing with justice on the streets, if you know the law you can always get them to give the wrongful driver a ticket for parking in the bike lane.
 This can be hard to do though, especially when it is in a busy city where the traffic police have “bigger problems” on their minds.

 4 – Take sweet vengeance